team-telnyx/telnyx-video-ios/README.md

-# telnyx-video-ios
+# Telnyx Video SDK for iOS
-The Telnyx Video iOS SDK
+This repository contains release for Telnyx's Video SDK for iOS.
+These releases can be installed as CocoaPod or manually into your project.